 Pennies have little respect for what they can buy anymore.
-However, there are some innovative other uses for pennies that will shock you.
+However, there are some innovative other uses for how to get rid of pennies that will shock you.
 After reading this post, you may gain a new appreciation for those spare pennies laying around.

 1. Use as a game piece